openspy/openspy-core/README.md

 For full support, this service requires 3 seperate IPs to listen on

+Additionally, the "NAT Neg Helper" project is required for this service.
+It functions as an AMQP listener and assists in the logic for NAT type resolving.

 ### GP (GameSpy Presence)
 This service is used for things like buddy lists, buddy messaging, and some account management.
 It listens on port 29900.